hauzarn/hauzarn/README.md

 - 👋 Hi, I’m Mohau
-- 👀 I’m interested in Data Analytics, and Digital Transformation
+- 👀 I’m interested in Data Analytics, Process Engineering and Digital Transformation
 - 🌱 I’m currently learning how to solve and optimise processes with automation and AI
-- 💞️ I’m looking to collaborate on process engineers
+- 💞️ I’m looking to collaborate with process engineers
 - 📫 You can connect with me on LinkedIn
 - 😄 Pronouns: Him/His/He
 - ⚡ Fun fact: Failure is an invitaton to be better!